More quakes jolt Iceland overnight, spread to second volcano

 He said there had also been a 4.5 magnitude quake at the Askja volcano, 50 kilometers (30 miles)to the north, probably because of magma from Bardarbunga moving in that direction.

-The magma still has some 15 kilometres to go before potentially reaching Askja, a scenario which could also cause an ash-producing eruption, like an eruption at Bardarbunga itself, Erlendsson said.
+The magma still has some 15 kilometers to go before potentially reaching Askja, a scenario which could also cause an ash-producing eruption, like an eruption at Bardarbunga itself, Erlendsson said.

 The most likely scenario if there were an eruption now, would be one between the two volcanos, he said.